 Dermot P. Mac Mahon is a licensed member of The Florida Bar and a Florida Bar Board Certified Specialist (B.C.S.) in Real Estate Law.
 Mr. Mac Mahon graduated from the University of Miami with a Bachelor of Business Administration in Finance and received his Juris Doctor degree from the University of Miami School of Law.
 The law firm of Dermot Mac Mahon, P.A. specializes in real estate law, including real estate transactions and title insurance, estate planning/probate, and business/corporate law.

-In addition to his law practice, Dermot is a member of the Rotary Club of Lake Worth Beach, serving as past President, current Board of Directors Member, and President Elect.
+In addition to his law practice, Dermot is the current President of the Lake Worth Rotary.
 Dermot also serves on the Board of Directors and is Chamber Counsel for the Wellington Chamber of Commerce.
 Professional affiliations include the Palm Beach County Bar Association, Attorneys’ Title Fund Services, and past Director of the Real Estate Council of the Palm Beach County.

 Born in Nassau, Bahamas and raised in Miami, Florida, Dermot relocated to Wellington in 2000, where he currently resides with his wife and two children.
 Prior to practicing law in Palm Beach County, Dermot was a partner in a successful general practice law firm with affiliated title company in Marathon, Florida Keys.
 An avid sailor, Dermot was President of the UM Sailing Club and led several trips to Bimini.